How to Calculate How Long an Oxygen Tank Will Last

 Formula for Estimating Oxygen Tank Duration

-Now that we know the three main factors that dictate how long an oxygen tank will last, we can put them into a simple formula in order to calculate the duration.
+Now that we’ve covered the three main factors that dictate how long an oxygen tank will last, we can put them into a simple formula to calculate tank duration.

-The formula for calculating the duration of an oxygen tank is as follows:
+The formula for calculating oxygen tank duration is:

 Duration (minutes) = (Cylinder Pressure x Cylinder Factor) / Flow